/

 Shield addresses the core vulnerabilities of Android applications:

 • Reverse engineering: Decompilers like JADX and JD-GUI produce readable source from unprotected APKs.
-Shield makes decompiled output incomprehensible through name obfuscation, control flow transformation, and reference proxying.
+Shield makes decompiled output incomprehensible through name obfuscation, control flow transformation, and string encryption.

 • String extraction: Attackers search for API keys, URLs, and credentials in plaintext strings embedded in the bytecode.
 String encryption renders these unreadable at rest.